dumdedums/ADS-B_Decoder/README.md

 [here](https://shemesh.larc.nasa.gov/fm/papers/VSTTE2017-draft.pdf).
 (This paper only describes the airborne version of the algorithm.)

 ### Displaying the Data
-I am still unsure of how to impement this, but this component will parse the logs into an image (a map) of the locations of all the airplanes in the area.
-I will probably try and use [GMT (Generic Mapping Tools)](https://github.com/GenericMappingTools/gmt) to help me out with this.
+I will be using [GMT (Generic Mapping Tools)](https://github.com/GenericMappingTools/gmt) to help me out with this.
-I currently only plan on creating static maps showing the most recent locations of each plane, the inputs of this component will include things such as showing *all* location logs of planes, or possibly paths if GMT makes this easy enough, along with a timeout so extremely old location data doesn't show up.
-Maybe even show locations for a time frame.
+I currently only plan on creating static maps showing the most recent locations of each plane from the airplane cache, but I might use the log file or a separate store of info to track plane pathing.
+GMT allows underlaying of GEOTiff images, such as [FAA Flight Charts](https://www.faa.gov/air_traffic/flight_info/aeronav/digital_products/).
+Since most planes are tracked in ADS-B are commercial flights I will probably overlay them on an IFR Chart.
+Since my setup in testing has a very short recieving range I will probably use the Chicago-Milwaukee Area map myself, or possibly even the Chicago Terminal Area Chart in the VFR chart section.
+Obviously you would need to get the chart for where you live.